BroadbandForum/usp-test/index.md

 <li><p>The EUT sends an Error message.</p></li>
 <li><p>The Error message contains an err_code of 7004, “Invalid arguments”, with the param_errs element containing a single error with a param_path of “Device.LocalAgent.Subscription.{i}.InvalidParameter”, and an err_code of 7010, “Unsupported Parameter”.</p></li>
 </ol>
-<h3 id="add-message-with-allow-partial-true-required-parameters-fail-invalid-value-single-object">1.8 Add message with allow partial true, required parameters fail, invalid value, single object</h3>
+<h3 id="add-message-with-allow-partial-true-required-parameters-fail-invalid-type-single-object">1.8 Add message with allow partial true, required parameters fail, invalid type, single object</h3>
 <h4 id="purpose-8">Purpose</h4>
 <p>The purpose of this test is to validate that the EUT properly handles an Add message when the allow_partial element is set to true, and at least one required parameter fails (with an invalid value) in a single object.</p>
 <h4 id="functionality-tag-7">Functionality Tag</h4>